 In the 1980s, the Labour Government introduced a series of economic reforms, designed to improve accountability and efficiency.
 It soon become clear to South Canterbury community leaders that Timaru Electricity Ltd and the South Canterbury Electric Power Board should merge.

 A significant step in the 1992 merger and formation of Alpine Energy Ltd was the creation of a truly representative, community owned company, with its shares allocated to the three local government bodies – and the creation of a new body to represent and hold shares on behalf of consumers.

-The Timaru District Council gained proportionally more shares because of its previous sole ownership of Timaru Electricity but the final outcome ensured broad representation of these parties via their shareholdings.
+Timaru District Holdings Limited gained proportionally more shares because of its previous sole ownership of Timaru Electricity but the final outcome ensured broad representation of these parties via their shareholdings.

 - Waimate District Council 7.5% shares

 - Mackenzie District Council 5.0% shares